⭐️

 Allow: GET, POST, HEAD

-This is a header which is used for indicating the media type of the resource.
-In requests like, POST or PUT, the client informs or tells the server what type of data is actually sent.
+This header indicates the media type of the resource.
+In requests like POST or PUT, the client tells the server what type of data is being sent.

 Syntax: